joelrojas/aws-final-laboratory/README.md

 3. Click the **Run workflow** button.
 4. Wait for the implementation to complete (Green checkmark).

-Once deployed, you can verify the environment by running the tests:

-1. Select the **Run Tests** workflow from the left sidebar.
-2. Click **Run workflow**.

 **Settings (Configured in Workflow):**

 - Stack Name: `signed-url-file-gateway`